-If you're designing a new kitchen, you may well be planning a utility room at the same time.
+If you're designing a new kitchen, you may well be planning a utility room at the same time – and looking for great utility room design ideas.
 It's more than likely that your new utility, while giving you tons of added value, might not be as big as you'd like and it might even have a dual purpose, perhaps doubling up as a boot room, too.
 So how to get it right?
-Other than reading our planning guide, we'd suggest trawling the internet for as many clever utility design ideas as you can... starting right here.
+We'd suggest trawling the internet for as many clever utility design ideas as you can... starting right here.

 1. Invest in clever tricks, hidden behind closed doors